broomen/PreCapstone_Handiverse/README.md

 Things I would like to add in the future if I revisit this project would be to further develop the user account system to increase security and reliability, as well as compiling the whole project into a deployable application or make it capable to be deployed as a website.

 All coding was done by Nicholas Broome (myself).
 Research and ideas were collaborated between Nicholas Broome and Vijay Kallem.

+TODO: Update comments in code/add comments where needed.